Skip to Content

 WTIC Ch.
 61

-Additional Emergency Information Communications
+Additional Emergency Communications Information

 United States Coast Guard (USCG): Will broadcast waterway advisories for the emergency planning zone via very high frequency (VHF) marine radio.
 For waterway questions, contact USCG Sector Long Island at 203-468-4401 or via VHF radio channel 16.